Gianni Raimondi

 Raimondi made disappointingly few studio recordings, given the length of his career and the sheer number of internationally distinguished opera houses where he sang.
 Even recorded versions of his live performances are not as frequent as they could and should have been.
-The most famous of his surviving recorded interpretations is probably La Traviata, opposite Renata Scotto and Ettore Bastianini.
+The most famous of his surviving recorded interpretations is probably La Traviata, opposite Maria Callas and Ettore Bastianini, under Carlo Maria Giulini.
 He also appeared in a film version of La bohème with Freni, and conducted by Karajan.
 Among his live performances, his L'amico Fritz with Freni, Rolando Panerai, and Gavazzeni on the podium (La Scala, 1963) well demonstrates the dramatic and vocal effect that he had on the stage.